fusepool/fusepool-dlc-projects/README.md

    See the License for the specific language governing permissions and limitations under the License.
 -->
-Fusepool DLC - Project Support
+Fusepool DLC - FP7 Project Rdfizer
 ===========

 Transform a CSV file (FP7 Projects) into RDF triples using SPARQL CONSTRUCT rules.